 The absolute worst thing that can happen to you while being in Red River on your ski adventure is to have chapped, bleeding, and sunburned lips.
 This chapstick will keep you safe the whole time you are here visiting!
 And if you forget your chapstick, no worries, we’ve got you covered!
 Just ask one of us in the office and we’ll be more than happy to give you some of our Reservations Unlimited chapstick that we keep fully stocked here in the office.

 This is your one-stop shop to keeping those pretty eyes of yours protected in your winter wonderland extravaganza.
 When choosing a brand there were so many to pick from but I have to admit that Costas has been my absolute favorite over the years.
 They protect from the harshest glares that you might experience on a sunny day out on the snow.

-Not only can dressing appropriate be an important task when preparing for your exciting ski adventure to Red River, but one thing a lot of people do not think about is the altitude change.
-If you're coming from somewhere like Florida or Texas, for instance, it can be a struggle to acclimate quickly.
+Not only can dressing appropriately be an important task when preparing for your exciting ski adventure to Red River, but one thing a lot of people do not think about is the altitude change.
+If you’re coming from somewhere like Florida or Texas, for instance, it can be a struggle to acclimate quickly.
 Red River has an altitude of 8,671 ft whereas the highest point in Florida, for instance, is only 235 feet above sea level.

 The oxygen bar has become a hot commodity in our quaint town of Red River.
-It helps everyone from near and far, catch up on some much needed deep breaths.
-With the altitude being so much higher than most of our visitors are used too, we want to make sure that everyone stays as healthy as possible!
+It helps everyone from near and far, catch up on some much-needed deep breaths.
+With the altitude being so much higher than most of our visitors are used to, we want to make sure that everyone stays as healthy as possible!
 This is why in preparation for your journey to the best adventure you will have, some good things to keep in mind are to stay hydrated, eat more carbohydrates than usual, and get an adequate amount of sleep.
 Rest up because an adventure awaits you here in Red River, NM!